cisum-labs/sing.whitepaper/cisum.whitepaper.md

 <img src="./resources/cisum-tokenomics.png" width=600 />

 ```
-There can be as many artisits communities as possible as the platform grows to reache the global markets.
+Note: There can be as many artisits communities as possible as the platform grows to reache the global markets.
 ```
 | Category             | Description   | Mining              |
 |----------------------|---------------|----------------------|